Our Team

 Michael has an international business management background in manufacturing and hospitality, specialising in ERP systems.
 He has experienced first-hand the importance of pairing the correct solution for the task at hand.
 With a passion for further learning and education, he believes that knowledge should be shared and nurtured to help bring out the best in people.

-Charlotte is a digital marketer who joined the Scottish Tech Army in 2021.
-Her role focuses on telling the stories of the work done by skilled volunteers and corporate partners — through videos, graphics, social media, events, and written content.
-From planning campaigns to creating day-to-day content, she helps bring the impact of Tech for Good to life in engaging and accessible ways.
+Alice is a writer, creative, and digital marketer who joined the Scottish Tech Army in 2026.
+She is focused on telling the stories of the work done by skilled volunteers and corporate partners on our various marketing channels – using graphics, video, and written content.
+From planning campaigns to creating day-to-day content, she helps bring the impact of Tech for Good to life in accessible and engaging ways.

 Marketing Executive